ysilvela/hestiacp-borg-incremental-backups/README.md

-# Vesta Control Panel Borg Incremental Backups
+# Hestia Control Panel Borg Incremental Backups
-A series of bash scripts to perform incremental backups of Vesta Control Panel users and server config, using Borg Backup as backend.
+A series of bash scripts to perform incremental backups of Hestia Control Panel users and server config, using Borg Backup as backend.

 ### The problem
-Vesta CP provides by default a backup system, this backup system creates a tar for each user every day (by default 10 copies are saved), But this way of making backups has some disadvantages when you have a lot of users:
+Hestia CP provides by default a backup system, this backup system creates a tar for each user every day (by default 10 copies are saved), But this way of making backups has some disadvantages when you have a lot of users:
 * Server overload.
 Earch time the backup is run, a complete copy of user files are saved.
 * Disk space consumption.
 Each backup copy contains a full backup of the user files.
 So its very easy to run out of disk space.